slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <p style="text-align: justify">

-During 2013 I also served as an instructor at la Universidad Central de Colombia in the department of engineering and mathematics at that institution.
+During 2013 I also served as an instructor at the <a href="https://www.ucentral.edu.co/"> Universidad Central de Colombia </a> in the department of engineering and mathematics at that institution.
 I belonged to the roster of Instructors for the night-time and weekend programs; these programs are offered to mature and full-time working people that pursue an undergraduate degree in engineering.
 Classes for these special programs are held Monday to Friday from